the Final Cut

 “It’s a game, a video game.”
 Xander’s mouth spread in a wide grin.
 “Few years after its release, the makers open-sourced it so people could create their own levels.
 I’ve heard of corporate types who used the specs of the building where they worked, so they could spend their lunch hours trashing the offices and blowing away their supervisors in virtual space.”
 He looked around happily.
 “So it’s like we’re inside a video game based on the factory.
 That makes perfect sense!”

 Ethan laughed.
 “You can forget about extra lives or leveling up, but it’s a fair analogy otherwise.
 And, just as games follow certain conventions and coding styles, I believe the Deccamites had their favorite techniques and habits of approach that I should be able to suss out and exploit.”
 He tilted his head, considering.
-“Now that I think of it, I was able to call up that sensing pane awfully easily.
+“Now that I think of it, calling up that sensing pane was almost effortless.
+Unexpected, that.
 I wonder …”

 He held his hands out, palms upward, as if balancing something unseen, and frowning slightly in concentration.
 Ghostly green flames appeared about his palms, flaring and subsiding as he twirled and shaped them.
 “Yes!” he cried in triumph.
 “I knew it, magic is stronger here.
 There’s no telling how much I can do, this place is brilliant —!”